 There has been a broad discussion - in fact reproduced within the Artificial Intelligence (AI) community - about whether intelligence is a general functionality or else best envisaged as divided into specific ability modules or components.
 When it first appeared, Evolutionary Psychology developed a trend, which Chomsky had begun in insisting on innate specialized areas for language processing in the brain, and it was generally accepted that a plethora of specific modules for a diversity of certain brain functions do exist.
-Indeed, in the beginnings of Evolutionary Psychology, people like Steven Pinker, Leda Cosmides, John Tooby, and David Buss, in consonance with AI's own vision of specific modules, believed that all brain functions were founded on such modules - there would be modules for language, for mating, religion, etc.
+Indeed, in the beginnings of Evolutionary Psychology, people like Steven Pinker, Leda Cosmides, John Tooby, and David Buss, in consonance with AI's own vision of specific modules for language, for mating, religion, etc.